 Friday 19th of April 2019 plan is to sail HMS Troutbridge from Tyseley to Oldbury.
 Now we would need to leave the car in Oldbury cuz there is no one to drive it back, so not been on it yet we thought we take a on ride the tram into Birmingham.
 Its a fair walk from Joseph Holloway's yard to the station, up hill all the way.
 Phil was puffing like a traction engine pulling a full load.
 We made it to the station.... just!

-I let Phil recover while I had a look at this steam engine drive axle, I would mind this in the back garden, I'd make it into a bench.
+I let Phil recover while I had a look at this steam engine drive axle, I wouldn't mind this in the back garden, I'd make it into a bench.

 The Trams run every 6 minutes... approx., one came in on its way to Wolverhampton.